 Employees can also benefit from an HRA agreement.
 Benefits include:

 - Depending on the design of the HRA plan, employees are reimbursed for out-of-pocket costs such as co-pays, deductibles, prescriptions, co-insurance, vision, dental, holistic, and other health expenses.

 - In the case of a high deductible health plan, an HRA may substitute some of the deductible and premium cost.

-- Employees don’t have to claim income tax deduction on HRA covered costs.
+- Employees don’t have to claim an income tax deduction on HRA covered costs.

 Canopy Health Can Help

 We know the success of your business relies on your employees.
 Providing healthcare coverage that is tailored to them will create a happier, healthier working environment.
 Canopy Health is committed to educating and assisting you in choosing a benefits plan that is right for both you and your employees.
 Please contact us with any questions by calling 888-8-CANOPY or completing this brief online form.